Before we dive into the benefits of Home Insulation, let’s first talk about what Home Insulation is and what purpose it serves.

 Irrespective of the home you live in and the type of heating unit, heat will always flow from warm to cold until it matches the coldest place in your home.
 A great example is when hot air sinks to your basement, and you are wondering where all the heat is.
 The heat has been running all day, but for some reason the rooms and floors in your home are cold.
 That is the “convection” of heat.
 Air leakage is a major concern for most homes simply because of their size.
 There is a lot of room for error when it comes to air leaking into and out of your home during the winter.

 Insulating your home can seem like a hassle and carry an enormous expense.
 However, there are options suitable for any situation.
-So here are eight benefits that come with insulating your home properly:
+So here are eight great benefits of home insulation that come with proper installation:

 1. Save 75% Of The Heat In Your Home